East Falmouth, Massachusetts

-East Falmouth is a census-designated place (CDP) in the town of Falmouth in Barnstable County, Massachusetts, United States.
+East Falmouth is a census-designated place (CDP) in the town of Falmouth in Barnstable, Massachusetts, United States.
 It is located at the base of Massachusetts' Cape Cod peninsula (see map at right).
-The population was 6,038 at the 2010 census, making East Falmouth the most populous of the six CDPs in Falmouth.
+As of the 2020 census, East Falmouth had a population of 6,278, making it the most populous of the six CDPs in Falmouth.

 Geography

 East Falmouth is located in the southeastern part of Falmouth at (41.565096, -70.549984).
 It is bordered to the west by the village of Teaticket and to the east by the Childs River.
 Its southern border is the shore of Vineyard Sound.

 According to the United States Census Bureau, the CDP has a total area of 16.3 sqkm, of which 14.1 sqkm is land and 2.2 sqkm (13.54%) is water.

 East Falmouth neighborhoods

 South of Massachusetts Route 28, the CDP is split into four necks, separated by tidal creeks (or "ponds"), each neck forming a natural neighborhood within the CDP.
 From east to west, the neighborhoods are: